San Antonio Winery - Camden Court Wines

 A decade later, Santo introduced his nephew to a young lady named Maddalena, who was working as a sharecropper at nearby Guasti Vineyards, known then as the world's largest vineyard.
 "I was immediately struck by her beauty," recalls Stefano.
 "But I also knew she was a hard worker by the way she handled a tractor!"

-The two married and Maddalena quickly added an important ingredient to the company-marketing.
-Maddalena initiated the opening of what may have been the first commercial wine-tasting room in California.
-As more customers became aware of their wines the tasting room expanded in size and scope.
-Maddalena decided to start selling sandwiches to accommodate the throngs of hungry folks who stopped by during the lunch hour.
-By 1975, the tasting room deli had become so popular, Maddalena convinced the rest of the family that she needed the adjacent fermentation room to open up a restaurant.
+The two married and Maddalena quickly added an important ingredient to the family wine company, marketing.
+Maddalena initiated the opening of what may have been the first commercial wine tasting room in California.
+As more customers became aware of their family wines, the tasting room expanded in size and scope.
+Maddalena decided to start selling sandwiches to accommodate the throngs of hungry folks who stopped by the wine shop during the lunch hour.
+By 1975, the tasting room deli had become so popular, Maddalena convinced the rest of the Riboli family that she needed the adjacent fermentation room to open up a restaurant.
 To this day, the 350-seat Maddalena Restaurant at the winery is one of the most popular lunch spots in downtown Los Angeles.

 The San Antonio Winery operations have changed significantly over their 85-year history.
 They still produce the generic Burgundy, Chianti, and Chablis type of wines that were the lifeblood of the early days because there is still a demand for them.
 But as the public's taste in wines began to change so did the winery's focus.